0

 LFI uses selected customer specifications to separate practical road fitments from aggressive show, track, or widebody-only setups.

-BMW fitment rule: order by exact vehicle, brake package, tire target, and intended use, not by model name alone.
+BMW fitment rule: order by exact vehicle, brake package, tyre target, and intended use, not by model name alone.

 Quick Reference